 A cultural heart

 The Swedish Photography Museum Fotografiska near the harbor is perhaps most well-known, and for good reason.
 The museum, which is a former customs house, has amazing exhibitions on display from both Swedish and international photographers.
+(Psst, if you aren’t yet convinced, check out their Instagram here!)
 But even in the rest of Södermalm art spaces are abundant – what about Folkoperan and Södra Teatern?

 Besides Södermalm itself is so inspiring, it is also the perfect spot to gaze over the city.
 We’ve already mentioned the Ivar-Los park.
 Directly in front of it, there is a path called Monteliusvägen, which runs along a large part of Södermalms northern shoreline and provides breath-taking views of Stockholm’s skyline.
 A little bit longer westward you’ll find Skinnarviksberget.
 This peak is the highest one in Stockholm and has some amazing views as well.

 Want to read more about Stockholm and the local culture?

 - Read why Stockholm is a unique semester study abroad location

 - Read why Stockholm is a unique summer study abroad location